spryker/spryker-docs/docs/scos/dev/glue-api-guides/202200.0/managing-agent-requests-for-quote.md

 template: glue-api-storefront-guide-template
 ---

-This endpoint allows managing agent requests for quote.
+This endpoint lets you manage agent requests for quote.

 ## Installation

 For details on the modules that provide the API functionality and how to install them, see <!--paste a link to an IG-->

 ## Create a request for quote

 <!-- We can't send this request as the request is bugged. -->
 To create a request for quote for an agent, send the following request: